Award Categories

 Judges will be looking for a well-thought-out strategy, and a clear understanding and appropriate use of social media channel(s) to communicate with target audiences while driving core campaign and business objectives.
 Entrants should show how ROI was measured and how the successful execution delivered an increased level of awareness.

-Judges will be looking at the innovative PR strategies and effective ways that technology was used to improve audience engagement and the customer experience.
-Entrants should demonstrate how the actual technology was leveraged, how the implementation of technologies drove measurable ROI, and how the campaign and/or business goals were achieved or exceeded.
+Judges will be looking for innovative PR strategies and effective ways that technology and AI were used to enhance audience engagement and the customer experience.
+Entries should focus on how the technology and AI were leveraged and provide evidence that the successful implementation of these technologies increased awareness and engagement.
+Additionally, entrants should show how ROI was measured and how the campaign and/or business goals were achieved or exceeded.

 35. Campaign of the Year